Bruno Romo: International career

 He played for the Chilean national U20 national team in the 2009 South American Youth Championship held in Venezuela.
 Romo was named in Chile's preliminary 30-man squad for the 2011 Copa América on 27 May 2011, although he was eventually omitted from the final 23-man squad on 28 June.

 On 2 September 2011, Romo made his international debut in a 3–1 win of Chile U25 over Mexico U22 at Alfonso Lastras Stadium, replacing Carlos Muñoz at the 91st minute.
 On 7 September, he played as a starter in the second game played against Mexico at Estadio La Granja in a 2–2 draw, being also red carded for second yellow card in the 101st minute.

+Post-retirement

+In mid-2026, Romo began to work as a foreman for a family company.